 Google Photos is my favorite photo and video sharing and storage service.

-My phone is set to automatically upload photos to Google Photos in high resolution when I’m connected to WiFi.
+My phone is set to automatically upload photos to Google Photos when I’m connected to wifi.

 Get Started With Google Photos

-A few months back on The Edublogger we published our Beginner’s Guide To Google Photos.
-It explained how Google Photos works, how to get started, and lots of tips and tricks for getting the most out of it.
+One of our most popular posts on The Edublogger is our Beginner’s Guide To Google Photos.
+It explains how Google Photos works, how to get started, and lots of tips and tricks for getting the most out of it.

-This post expands on our guide and explains how you can embed photo albums into your blog or website.
+This post expands on our guide and explains how you can embed Google Photos albums into your blog or website.

 Embed Google Photos Albums